armory-io/cdaas-examples/hello-armory/README.md

 ## Clean Up

-Your application is now being deployed in two Kubernetes namespaces.
-You can clean up the tutorial with `kubectl`:
+You can clean up the resources created by this tutorial with `kubectl`:

 ```shell
 kubectl delete ns potato-facts-staging potato-facts-prod